 |Crypto Auto Market Maker||No|

-Compare Zacks Trade with similar brokers that accept traders from your location.
-Among available brokers these are the most similar to Zacks Trade:
+Compare Zacks Trade with the top 3 similar brokers that accept traders from your location.

 IG Group – IG is an award-winning broker that has an excellent reputation globally.
 The brand-US offers spread betting, CFD and forex trading across a comprehensive suite of markets.
 IG is also multi-regulated, provides a great trading app and has 50 years experience.